-Mr Smellie is Chair, QUT Creative Enterprise Australia, with a music business career of over 25 years.
+Mr Smellie has a music and media business career of over 30 years.
 He is the former Global Chief Operating Officer of SonyBMG, Asia Pacific Head of BMG and Managing Director of PolyGram and rooArt in Australia.
 As Chief Operating Officer of BMG worldwide, he negotiated and implemented the merger with Sony Music.
-Mr Smellie is the former President of media development for Asia Pacific for the German media company, Bertelsmann (until 2010) and past Chair of the Australian Film Television and Radio School.
-He is currently Chair of Music Australia and the Australian Board of The Global Poverty Project, and holds a Bachelor of Business from NSWIT.
+Mr Smellie is the former President of media development for Asia Pacific for the German media company, Bertelsmann (until 2010) and past Chair of the Australian Film Television and Radio School and QUT Creative Enterprise Australia.
+He is currently Chair of Music Australia and the Australian Board of The Global Citizen, and holds a Bachelor of Business from NSWIT.